lespicker/tachyons-one-page-scroll/content/products/zoo-photography-workshop.md

 ## What to bring

-- Camera - SLR, DSLR, & Mirrorless
+- Camera - SLR, DSLR, or Mirrorless
 - Lens
 - Memory cards
 - Batteries